AI Use Cases/Law Firms

 ROI & Revenue Impact

-Law firms deploying this system typically see 30-45% reductions in eDiscovery preparation costs within the first 90 days, driven by automated privilege log population and custodian assignment.
-Realization rates improve 35-50% as non-billable administrative hours compress - paralegals shift from document coding to substantive paralegal work, and partners stop approving routine conflict checks and metadata tagging.
-Client intake-to-engagement timelines shrink from 5-7 business days to 24-48 hours, improving client satisfaction and allowing firms to capture fixed-fee work at higher effective hourly rates.
-Non-billable administrative time across operations drops 20-30% in the first quarter.
+Law firms deploying this system typically target 30-45% reductions in eDiscovery preparation costs within the first 90 days, driven by automated privilege log population and custodian assignment.
+Realization rates improve meaningfully as non-billable administrative hours compress - paralegals shift from document coding to substantive paralegal work, and partners stop approving routine conflict checks and metadata tagging.
+The working targets: client intake-to-engagement timelines shrink from 5-7 business days to 24-48 hours, improving client satisfaction and allowing firms to capture fixed-fee work at higher effective hourly rates, and non-billable administrative time across operations drops 20-30% in the first quarter.

 ROI compounds significantly over 12 months post-deployment.
 As the system learns your firm's document patterns and matter types, extraction accuracy improves month-over-month, reducing exception reviews and further compressing paralegal review cycles.
-Associate utilization increases as junior timekeepers spend less time on document processing and more on billable substantive work - many firms report 8-12% improvements in associate leverage ratios within 6 months.
-Partner capacity freed from administrative review typically translates to 50-100 additional billable hours per partner annually.
-By month 12, firms report cumulative realization improvements of 40-55% and eDiscovery cost reductions sustaining at 35-50%, generating ROI multiples of 3-5x against implementation and licensing costs.
+Associate utilization increases as junior timekeepers spend less time on document processing and more on billable substantive work - the business case targets 8-12% improvements in associate leverage ratios within 6 months.
+Partner capacity freed from administrative review is worth modeling at 50-100 additional billable hours per partner annually.
+By month 12, the business case targets sustained eDiscovery cost reductions and realization gains that hold quarter over quarter, benchmarked at 3-5x implementation and licensing costs - set against your own baseline up front, not promised.

 Target Scope

-AI intelligent document extraction legallegal document automation softwareeDiscovery AI classificationlaw firm intake process automationprivilege log automation Relativity
+AI Intelligent Document Extraction Law Firmslegal document automation softwareeDiscovery AI classificationlaw firm intake process automationprivilege log automation Relativity

 Frequently Asked Questions